khushi4541/khushi-parekh-capstone/Capstone Proposal.md

 -Allows users to create an account or log in

 Dashboard:
--Display user’s habits, streaks, and points.
+-Display user’s habits and streaks.
 -Show friends' progress and leaderboard.
+-allow users to delete a habit.

 Add/Edit Habit Page:
--Form to create or edit a habit.
+-Form to create a habit.

 Friends Page:
 -Add or manage friends.
--View friends' streaks and motivational messages.
+-View friends' progress on the leaderboard.

 Profile Settings:
 -Update user profile, privacy settings, and notification preferences.